uxlfoundation/oneDNN/README.md

 on macOS 11 (Big Sur) with
 * Apple LLVM version 13.0

 on Ubuntu 20.04 AArch64 with
 * GNU Compiler Collection 7.0, 8.0, 9.0, 10.0
+* Clang\* 9.0, 17.0
+* [Arm Compiler for Linux] 24.04
+* [Arm Compute Library (ACL)] built for armv8-a arch, latest stable version available at the time of release

+on Ubuntu 20.04 AArch64 with
+* GNU Compiler Collection 7.0, 8.0, 9.0, 10.0